Testudinidude/uwin_github_tutorial/README.md

 In this section, we will have some *italicized* text.

-I will also bold this to make it stand out: *ee https://www.markdownguide.org/cheat-sheet/ for more markdown tips and tricks!*
+I will also bold this to make it stand out: **see https://www.markdownguide.org/cheat-sheet/ for more markdown tips and tricks!**